What is an Assessment

 - Are the courses organized in a coherent manner to allow for cumulative learning?

 - Does the program advance institution-wide goals as planned?

 The effective assessment of programs requires the collection of data at the entry, midpoint, and end of the program.

 The final level is the self-assessment of the institution.
 It should be designed to measure the institution’s role, and performance, in assisting the students to achieve the learning objectives, and preparing them for research/higher education/employment.
 The results of this assessment are used to reevaluate the institution’s strategies in student engagement, methods of teaching-learning, and improve the curriculum design.

 This level of assessment usually comes as a part of quality assurance, in the form of accreditation/certification/ranking with other institutions of the same domain.
 This allows the key stakeholders to understand if and where improvements are needed.

-Another important aspect of this assessment is that every level of stakeholders take active participation in it.
+Another important aspect of this assessment is that every level of stakeholders takes active participation in it.
 From the management and administration until students and parents take part to provide meaningful insights and indicators of the quality.

 How to improve assessments using technology.

 In the end, it’s all about improving education.
-We have previously written about using Academic Management Systems to improve the institutional quality, and how they can positively contribute to the improvement of each and every aspect of education.
+We have previously written about using Learning Management Systems to improve the institutional quality, and how they can positively contribute to the improvement of each and every aspect of education.

-There are also options to collect faculty feedback from the students, and a well-designed grievance portal for the institutional assessment.
+There are also options to collect faculty feedback from the students and a well-designed grievance portal for the institutional assessment.